-For every business there is an ever-growing audience online on mobile platforms, this is why here at TFI Web Design, our mobile design Stockport Manchester, is committed to providing individuals and businesses the gateway into today's digital marketing world by concentrating on the design and functionality of mobile-friendly websites.
+For every business there is an ever-growing audience online on mobile platforms, this is why here at TFI Web Design, our mobile design Manchester expert, is committed to providing individuals and businesses the gateway into today's digital marketing world by concentrating on the design and functionality of mobile-friendly websites.

 What is a mobile-friendly website?

 A mobile-friendly website is simply a site that has been scaled-down to work the same way across all smartphones and tablets.
 This means we take your desktop website and all the information on there, such as images, texts, videos, and links, and fit all into a smaller scale site to fit the sizes of the screens on mobile devices.

 Despite your website being scaled-down on mobile devices, the quality of information and services is not compromised.
 At a more complex level, mobile-friendly means utilising all the specialist capabilities of mobile devices to deliver an effective and satisfying site for internet users to navigate easily when they are on the go.

 The key to this is to 'simplify and specialise' each site to fit smartphones and devices by using fewer functions and keeping information limited compared to a desktop site.

 As we know 90% of all sites are built with desktop in mind at first, then reduced in size to fit mobile phones.
 Examples of small changes that might occur to 'simplify and specialise' a website are: